ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

    Post-processor
       Software that enhances the value of the raw forecasts produced by the modeling application to make them more useful.
 At :term:`NCEP`, the :term:`UPP` (Unified Post Processor) software is used to convert data from spectral to gridded format, de-stagger grids, interpolate data vertically (e.g., to isobaric levels) and horizontally (to various predefined grids), and to compute derived variables.
 Some types of post-processors, such as statistical post-processors, use historical information of previous runs and observations to de-bias and calibrate its output.

+   SRW
+   SRW App
+   Short-Range Weather Application
+      The `Short-Range Weather Application <https://github.com/ufs-community/ufs-srweather-app>`__ is a UFS Application that targets predictions of atmospheric behavior on a limited spatial domain and on time scales from minutes out to about two days.
+It packages a prognostic atmospheric model (the UFS Weather Model), pre- and post-processing tools, and a community workflow.

    spack-stack
       The `spack-stack <https://github.com/NOAA-EMC/spack-stack>`__ is a collaborative effort between the NOAA Environmental Modeling Center (EMC), the UCAR Joint Center for Satellite Data Assimilation (JCSDA), and the Earth Prediction Innovation Center (EPIC). *spack-stack* is a repository that provides a Spack-based method for building the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`__ and the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ framework. *spack-stack* uses the Spack package manager along with custom Spack configuration files and Python scripts to simplify installation of the libraries required to run various applications.
 The *spack-stack* can be installed on a range of platforms and comes pre-configured for many systems.
 Users can install the necessary packages for a particular application and later add the missing packages for another application without having to rebuild the entire stack.